- Why is blog engagement important for search engine optimisation (SEO)?

 - Focuses on the “who’s” not the “why’s” to intrigue your audience

 However, remember that your headline is essentially a promise, and your content must deliver on that declaration.
+Make sure you follow up an excellent title with an engaging and concise introduction.

 If your headline is misleading, you could be attracting the wrong audience to your site, which will lead to poor retention, high bounce rates and lower conversion.